Logo Voyage

 By bus

-[edit]Belfast buses are run by Translink, a public corporation - check their website for timetables and fare deals such as day tickets.
-A single adult fare within city centre is £1.60 in 2020.
-There are three types of buses, which run from around 6AM to 11PM; there are no night buses.
+Belfast buses are run by Translink, a public corporation, check their website for timetables and fare deals such as day tickets.
+A single adult fare within city centre is £1.80 in 2026.
+There are three types of buses, which run from around 6AM to 11PM, plus Friday and Saturday night buses.

-- Ulsterbuses are blue and run to the outlying towns but you can use them for city travel, e.g. the bus for Lisburn to reach the Botanic Garden.
+• Ulsterbuses are blue and run to outlying towns but you can use them for city travel, e.g. the bus for Lisburn to reach the Botanic Garden.

 Almost all Ulsterbuses run from Grand Central but the Metro and Glider buses don't go in there.